JHU-PL-Lab/www-fpse/lecture/more-modules.md

 * Pass a module to a functor to make a new module
 * In other words, just like function application but on modules
-  - The syntax is annoying that we need parentheses around all functor arguments, but we should still use spaces between arguments.
+  - The syntax is annoying that we need parentheses around all functor arguments
 * Top loop example:

 ```ocaml